About This Blog

 1st March 1969 Jim Morrison’s Miami Mischief Night

-Forty-two years ago today, in his hometown of Miami, Florida, controversial Doors singer Jim Morrison finally abandoned all notions of changing society through his role as a pop singer and entertainer.
-Instead, profoundly inspired by three successive viewings of … Continue reading
+On this day 1969, in his hometown of Miami, Florida, controversial Doors singer Jim Morrison finally abandoned all notions of changing society through his role as a pop singer and entertainer.
+Instead, profoundly inspired by three successive viewings of the … Continue reading

 26th February 1994 the Death of Bill Hicks